boryspaulewicz/bhsdtr/ordinal/Readme.md

 ![](Figs/unnamed-chunk-23-1.svg)

 The individual *delta = log(d')* estimates in the SDT model seem to be approximately normally distributed.
 We cannot plot *log(d')* estimates based on the ordinal model, because according to this model one participant has a negative *d'* value and even without this participant's data there are quite a few negative posterior *d'* samples.
-However, we can see if the *d'* point estimates based on the ordinal model are approximately normally distributed:
+However, we can see if the *d'* point estimates based on the general ordinal model are approximately normally distributed:

 ``` r
 ggplot(data.frame(dprim = dprim1i$mean), aes(sample = dprim)) +